Wambuuyy/alx-system_engineering-devops/0x00-shell_basics/README.md

 12-file type - Prints the type of the file named iamafile.
 The file iamafile will be in the /tmp directory when we will run your script.
 13-symbolic link -  Links to /bin/ls, named __ls__.
 14-copy html - Copies all the HTML files from the current working directory to the parent of the working directory, but only copy files that did not exist in the parent of the working directory or were newer than the versions in the parent of the working directory.
+100-lets move - Moves all files beginning with an uppercase letter to the directory /tmp/u.